-When it comes to modern-day, industrial-grade machinery, few products are more important — or versatile — than rotary screw air compressors.
-These units flex their mechanical muscles for a range of demanding industry tasks, without which an unimaginable amount of industries would encounter operational challenges.
+When it comes to modern-day, industrial-grade machinery, few products are more important or versatile than rotary screw air compressors.
+These units flex their mechanical muscles for a range of demanding industry tasks, without which an unimaginable number of industries would encounter operational challenges.

-We’ve put together a rotary screw air compressor guide to help navigate the features and accessories that bring rotational compressors to life — and keep them there, day after day.
+We have put together a rotary screw air compressor guide to help navigate the features and accessories that bring rotational compressors to life and sustain them, day after day.

 As their name suggests, air compressors work to do one thing: compress air.
-Once the air is condensed down into a concentrated form, compressors — across mechanical types — must then supply that air smoothly and consistently, without spurts or interruptions.
-They’re imperative to both small and large-scale businesses and industries for machines to generate power and perform functions.
-In fact, up to 30 percent of industrial jobs couldn’t be completed without the high-density, high-pressure air pumped by rotary screw compressors — literally making or breaking many industrial production lines and service types if these compressors malfunction or go neglected.
+Once the air is condensed into a concentrated form, compressors—across mechanical types—must then supply that air smoothly and consistently, without spurts or interruptions.
+They are imperative to both small and large-scale businesses and industries, for machines to generate power and perform functions.
+In fact, up to 30 percent of industrial jobs could not be completed without the high-density, high-pressure air pumped by rotary screw compressors—literally making or breaking several industrial production lines and service types, if these compressors malfunction or go neglected.

 Rotary screw compressors rely on the movements of two paired spiral rotors or rollers to create their streamlined airflow.
-Each rotor is spiral in design and responsible for in taking in air and fluid, moving and pressurizing these elements from their initial intake opening.
+Each rotor is spiral in design and responsible for taking in air and fluid, and for moving and pressurizing these elements right from their initial intake.
 The screws rotate together to compress air, trapping and holding it within their curved divots and preventing its release.

-It’s these interlocking rotors and their insulation design that creates highly-pressurized air.
+It is these interlocking rotors and their insulation design that creates highly pressurized air.
 As the rotors rotate, they move the gas farther along the chamber.
 Most rotary screw chambers become smaller near their discharge side, squeezing and consolidating trapped air into its highly pressurized final state.
 They then open into a discharge chamber, where air can be stored in pressure-retaining tanks or released immediately in its new, concentrated form.

 The overall design runs parallel to what you find in most positive-displacement machines.
 These designs rely on capturing and converting gases or fluids on a larger, intake side while releasing them from a smaller, more condensed exit cavity.
 They are less likely to fuel direct, on-and-off mechanical tasks in favor of smooth and continuous, high-volume air compression operations.